liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 used to change these optional input parameters from their default values.
-The following tables list all optional input functions in ARKode which are then described in detail in the remainder of this section, begining with those for the main ARKode solver (:ref:`CInterface.ARKodeInputTable`), then the dense linear solver modules (:ref:`CInterface.ARKDlsInputTable`) and finally the optional inputs for the sparse linear solver modules (:ref:`CInterface.ARKSpilsInputTable`).
+The following tables list all optional input functions in ARKode which are then described in detail in the remainder of this section.
+These optional inputs are grouped into the following
+categories:

+* General solver options (:ref:`CInterface.ARKodeInputTable`),
+* IVP method solver options (:ref:`CInterface.ARKodeMethodInputTable`),
+* Step adaptivity solver options (:ref:`CInterface.ARKodeAdaptivityInputTable`),
+* Implicit stage solver options (:ref:`CInterface.CInterface.ARKodeSolverInputTable`),
+* Dense linear solver options (:ref:`CInterface.ARKDlsInputTable`)
+* Iterative linear solver options (:ref:`CInterface.ARKSpilsInputTable`).

 For the most casual use of ARKode, the reader can skip to the section :ref:`CInterface.UserSupplied`.

 We note that, on an error return, all of the optional input functions send an error message to the error handler function.
 We also note that all error return values are negative, so a test on the return arguments for negative values will catch all errors.

 .. _CInterface.ARKodeInputTable: